microsoft/gov-datamodels/README.md

 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## 📌 Intended Use

+The modules in this repository are provided as **reference implementations** for learning, experimentation, and as a starting point for building production-ready applications.

+They are **not** designed to be deployed directly to a production environment without additional development, testing, and validation.
+Any organization planning to use these modules in production should:

+* Adapt and extend the solutions to meet specific business and technical requirements
+* Integrate them into the organization’s **Application Lifecycle Management (ALM)** processes
+* Perform full **security, compliance, and performance reviews**
+* Apply updates, fixes, and enhancements as needed

+These modules are meant to accelerate solution design and reduce initial build time, but the responsibility for ensuring readiness, compliance, and ongoing maintenance lies with the implementing organization.

 ## ⚖️ Support

 The modules in this repository are provided **“as is”** without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.